apt-get install aptitude

 apt-get autoremove

-Aptitude keeps a track of packages taken to fulfill dependencies to other packages, so not installed explicitely, which allows to remove packages when the package that needed it is removed.
+Aptitude keeps a track of packages taken to fulfil dependencies to other packages, so not installed explicitly, which allows removing packages when the package that needed it is removed.

 To detect orphaned packages, use the deborphan